-A clothes-brush was next placed upon the slate which was 22 sooner held under the table than it was thrown over the table upon the sofa.
+A clothes-brush was next placed upon the slate which was no sooner held under the table than it was thrown over the table upon the sofa.
 This experiment was repeated by request.

-A closed silver knife was placed upon the slate and thrown on the table open.
-After this, the doctor held an accordion with see hand, the opposite end to the keys, his other hand resting at the time upon the table, and lo! there emitted from the instrumental beautiful tune.
+A closed silver knife was placed upon the slate and thrown on to the table open.
+After this, the doctor held an accordion with one hand, the opposite end to the keys, his other hand resting at the time upon the table, and lo! there emitted from the instrument a beautiful tune.

-Let conjurers, savans, and materialists keep back the senses shout of "humbug" until they can perform the same things not similar conditions without spirit-aid; even then, if such could be done, which we doubt, it would not prove Slade a chariatan.
+Let conjurers, savans, and materialists keep back the senseless shout of "humbug" until they can perform the same things under similar conditions without spirit-aid; even then, if such could be done, which we doubt, it would not prove Slade a charlatan.